 Bachelor’s Degrees Awarded

-The University of Findlay offers nearly 60 areas of undergraduate study.
+The University of Findlay offers nearly 60 programs of undergraduate study.

-The five most popular majors are animal science/pre-veterinary medicine, pharmacy, business, equestrian studies and education.
+The five most popular majors are animal science/pre-veterinary medicine, pharmacy, business, equestrian studies and biology.

 Graduate and Professional Degrees Awarded